This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wound care may help stop bleeding.
 If you have a hematoma (collection of blood) inside your nose, it will be drained.
 Healthcare providers may place packing (gauze or other material) inside your nose to soak up blood.

 - Closed reduction may be done to put your nasal bones back into the correct position.
 Local or general anesthesia is used during this procedure.
-This procedure may be done right away or several days after your injury when the swelling has decreased.
+This procedure may be done right away or several days after your injury when the swelling has gone down.
 Surgery (open reduction) to put your bones back into place may be needed for severe fractures.

 - Splints or packing help keep your nose in place for 7 to 10 days after a reduction.
 Ask your healthcare provider how to care for your wounds, splint, or packing.